Kemp charges Georgia Democrats with attempted voter hack. Abrams fires back: 'Desperate.'

 Breaking News Emails

-Kemp, who is in a neck-and-neck race with Stacey Abrams, alleged that the state Democratic Party made a "failed attempt to hack the state's voter registration system," and announced his office was opening an investigation into the party.
-Kemp said his office alerted the Department of Homeland Security and the FBI, but offered no evidence to back up his allegation.
+Kemp, who is in a neck-and-neck race with Stacey Abrams, alleged that the state Democratic Party made a "failed attempt to hack the state's voter registration system" and announced that his office was opening an investigation into the party.
+Kemp said his office alerted the Department of Homeland Security and the FBI, but he offered no evidence to back up his allegation.

 "While we cannot comment on the specifics of an ongoing investigation, I can confirm that the Democratic Party of Georgia is under investigation for possible cyber crimes," Candice Broce, press secretary for the secretary of state, said in a statement.
 "We can also confirm that no personal data was breached and our system remains secure."

-Broce told NBC News that the office will release additional information on the investigation "as soon as we can."
+Broce told NBC News that the office will release additional information "as soon as we can."

+On Sunday afternoon, Kemp's office released a new statement saying the secretary of state opened the investigation "after receiving information from our legal team about failed efforts to breach the online voter registration system and My Voter Page."

+"We are working with our private sector vendors and investigators to review data logs," Kemp's office said.
+"We have contacted our federal partners and formally requested the Federal Bureau of Investigation to investigate these possible cyber crimes."

 Democrats blasted the announcement, which comes amid the backdrop of one of the nation's most fiercely contested races ahead of Election Day on Tuesday.